Even Japan’s snowiest towns are overflowing with record snow

 Record snow has been a common story for parts of Japan since November.
 Round after round of intense wintry weather has caused numerous disruptions in regions that know big snow.
-And the onslaught is not ready to give in yet.
+And the onslaught is not about to end.

 What’s with Japan and heavy snow?

 The Japanese Alps are made up of several mountain chains bisecting the country to the northwest of Tokyo, with some peaks up to 10,000 feet.
 A three-hour drive from the city, a unique set of geographical features comes together to deliver some of the world’s biggest snowfalls.
-The Olympics was held there in 1998.
+The Olympics were held there in 1998.

 And that’s a wrap!
 Over the last 48hrs, I measured an astounding 165cm or 5ft 5in of snow in Yuzawa.
 I arrived after the snow started and left before it stopped.
 I’m sure the locals are looking forward to spring #japan pic.twitter.com/S9PCoAtW0X— James Reynolds (@EarthUncutTV) February 23, 2022

 On Honshu, cold northwesterly winds from Siberia blow across the relatively warmer Sea of Japan, also known as the East Sea, picking up moisture off the water and condensing it to clouds.
-The moisture-laden air is then forced up the Japanese highlands and into the alps, where it is deposited as heavy snowfall.
+The moisture-laden air is then forced up the Japanese highlands and into the Alps, where it is deposited as heavy snowfall.

 Wintertime, low pressure areas moving northeast off the east coast of Japan — something like a nor’easter in the U.S. — team up with high pressure over southeastern portions of the Asian mainland to turn on the snow machine.
 With winds spinning clockwise around the high over land, and counterclockwise around the low, Japan’s snow belts sit in the middle.
 Strong winds over the Sea of Japan help skim moisture off the water and deliver it to the archipelago in the form of copious snow.